Radon10043/Empirical-Study-LLM-MR/README.md

-# Can Large Language Models Discover Metamorphic Relations?
-A Large-Scale Empirical Study
+# Empirical-Study-LLM-MR

 Hi there👋, this is the repository for the paper "*Can Large Language Models Discover Metamorphic Relations?
-A Large-Scale Empirical Study*".
+A Large-Scale Empirical Study*" (accepted by SANER 2025).
 You can view the code of each software under test, as well as the scripts that used to instruct LLM for MR identification.

 - [Docs for scripts](./scripts/README.md)
 - [Docs for software-under-test](./software-under-test/README.md)